Vinelab/bowler/README.md

 Bowler supports application level error reporting.

 To do so, the default laravel exception handler normaly located in `app\Exceptions\Handler`, should implement `Vinelab\Bowler\Contracts\BowlerExceptionHandler`.
-And obviously, implement its methods.
+And obviously, implement its method.

-`ExceptionHandler::reportQueue($e, $msg)` allows you to report errors as you wish.
+`ExceptionHandler::reportQueue(Exception $e, AMQPMessage $msg)` allows you to report errors as you wish.
 While providing the exception and the queue message itsef for maximum flexibility.

 ### Important Notes
 1. It is of most importance that the users of this package, take onto their responsability the mapping between exchanges and queues.
 And to make sure that exchanges declaration are matching both on the producer and consumer side, otherwise a `Vinelab\Bowler\Exceptions\DeclarationMismatchException` is thrown.